poltomo/hello/about.markdown

 The name of the site changed from my github username to "project by varun".
 I am not doing all that well in codeforces contests, and I need to find more time to upsolve problems.

 I am taking [Scientific Computing](https://ics.uci.edu/~xhx/courses/CS206/), [Efficient ML Computing](https://sites.google.com/uci.edu/tomyeh/cs-190295-efficient-ml-comp), and graphical models.
 I'm going to try do some past kaggle and atcoder heuristic contests.

+April 23, 2024 1:36 pm Tuesday
+At LA Hacks, I stayed up all night making this vector search thing aided by image encodings.
+This is not how good work is done.
+I passed out during the awards ceremony.
+The same thing happened last time, except last year I made a lame project.
+At least this time, the Intel sponsor people shouted out my project.

+April 23, 2024 3:57 pm Tuesday
+I just now received a very exciting email.
+I will tell more later.